mwbowers/mwbowers.github.io/examples/sunfarm/sunfarm.md

 ## User-Interface Enhancement Objectives

-1. [Remove Reverse-video](./enhance-remove-reverse-video.html) : Compared to Legacy Terminal screens, modern Web Browsers provide a very rich graphic canvas to display elements on the Page.
-The simple technique to remove the use of reverse-video on a Migrated Application, makes it look much more clean and pleasing to the eye.
+1. [Remove Reverse Image Attribute](./enhance-remove-reverse-video.html) : Compared to Legacy Terminal screens, modern Web Browsers provide a very rich graphic canvas to display elements on the Page.
+The simple technique to remove the use of reverse-image on a Migrated Application, makes it look much more clean and pleasing to the eye.

 2. [Application Logo Branding](./enhance-logo-branding.html) : All Pages should show the Company Logo at the top.